balachander-k/Next-Gen-2FA/README.md

 ### Cloud Sync
 In traditional 2FA apps, if users sync their cloud connection, there is a chance that providers may sell their user data.

+### Device Limitations
+If a user loses their registered device, they can't receive any SMS, OTPs, or emails, which could lead to a loss of access to their account.
+But, with the help of Web3OTP users can access their accounts from any platform that supports wallet services

 ## Web3OTP's Upcoming features

 ### native password manager system